REAR ADMIRAL SUSAN J. BLUMENTHAL, M.D., M.P.A.

 Senior Medical Advisor, amfAR, The Foundation for AIDS Research

-Rear Admiral Susan J. Blumenthal, M.D., M.P.A. served as U.S. Assistant Surgeon General, the country’s first Deputy Assistant Secretary for Women’s Health, and Senior Global Health Advisor in the U.S. Department of Health and Human Services (HHS), where her work for over 20 years as a top Federal government leader focused on a broad range of public health and science issues facing the Nation and world.
+Rear Admiral Susan J. Blumenthal, M.D., M.P.A. served for more than two decades as a top Federal government health official in the Administrations of four U.S Presidents where her work focused on a broad range of public health and science issues facing the Nation and world.
+She served as U.S. Assistant Surgeon General, the country’s first Deputy Assistant Secretary for Women’s Health, Director of the Office on Women’s Health, and as Senior Global Health Advisor in the U.S. Department of Health and Human Services (HHS).
 She is an internationally recognized medical expert and leader who has been a major force in bringing important public health issues including women’s health, global health, disease, obesity, and violence prevention, and mental illness to increased scientific and public attention, helping to place them at the top of our nation’s health care agenda.
 Dr. Blumenthal has also been involved in the national public health response to terrorism, emergency preparedness, biotechnology issues, and emerging disease threats including pandemic flu and AIDS.
 She has established many international health collaborations including a Middle East Health Initiative.
 She was a pioneer in applying information technology to improve health and was among the first in the government to use the Internet for health education, envisioning and establishing several award winning health websites.
 Dr. Blumenthal was decorated with the Distinguished Service Medal of the U.S. Public Health Service, its highest honor, “for distinguished and pioneering leadership, groundbreaking contributions and dedicated public service that has improved the health of women, our Nation, and the world.”